MideTechnology/endaq-python/docs/endaq/ide_usage.rst

-The results can be filtered by measurement type:
+The results can be filtered by :doc:`measurement type ide_measurement`:

 .. code:: ipython3